Eating Local and In Season: A Farmers’ Market Guide

-Local farms are often family-owned businesses, and come together into farmer’s markets organized by local government or local organizations.
+Local farms are often family-owned businesses, and come together at farmers’ markets organized by local governments or organizations.
 These farms rely heavily on community support, as they are competing with the larger agribusinesses that dominate food production.
-When you buy from them directly, it gives them a better chance to survive in the greater food marketplace, as well as allows farms to continue supporting their workers and taking care of their livelihoods.
-Take a look at your usual grocery list, and try to purchase some items from a local market instead, investing your money back into your community.
+When you buy from local farms directly, it gives them a better chance to survive in the greater food marketplace.
+It also allows farms to support their workers and provide for their livelihoods.
+Take a look at your usual grocery list and try to purchase some items from a local market instead, investing your money back into your community.

-In the United States and Canada, you can join a Community Supported Agriculture (CSA), where you are supporting a local farm by purchasing shares of their production.
-Signing up for a CSA can help you feel more connected to your food, as you know exactly where it’s coming from, as well as provide the opportunity to get to know the farmers growing your food!
-Before signing up, you can learn what type of farming methods they use, whether or not they use pesticides, if their cows are grass-fed, or if their chickens are pasture-raised.
-CSA provides an infrastructure for communities to have access to local foods, helping reduce the cost of your typical groceries by providing a direct link to farmers who have a large bulk of seasonal items.
+In the United States and Canada, you can join a community-supported agriculture (CSA), in which you support a local farm by purchasing shares of its production.
+Signing up for a CSA can help you feel more connected to your food, as you will know exactly where it’s coming from, and will allow you to to get to know the farmers growing your food!
+Before signing up, you can learn what type of farming methods are used, whether or not the farm uses pesticides, if their cows are grass-fed, or if their chickens are pasture-raised.
+CSA provides an infrastructure for communities to have access to local foods, reducing the cost of your typical groceries by providing a direct link to farmers who have a large bulk of seasonal items.

 Food is an essential part of our lives, so it’s important to pay attention to how our food is grown and produced.
-A farmer’s market creates a space for community members to gather and discuss nutrition and agricultural practices, building a relationship between farmers and their consumers.
-Farmer’s market networks like Local Harvest and USDA Local Food Directories connect communities to their food systems, transforming the way that people shop and eat.
+A farmers’ market creates space for community members to gather and discuss nutrition and agricultural practices, building a relationship between farmers and their consumers.
+Networks of farmers’ markets like Local Harvest and USDA Local Food Directories connect communities to their food systems, transforming the ways that people shop and eat.

-Did you know that fruits and vegetables begin to lose some key nutrients within 24 hours of getting picked?
+Did you know that fruits and vegetables begin to lose some key nutrients within 24 hours of being picked?
 That’s fast!
-Now think about how long it takes a lot of our produce to travel to our grocery store.
-Buying local allows you to select product that’s packed with nutritional value.
+Now think about how long it takes a lot of produce to travel to your grocery store.
+Buying local allows you to select a product that’s packed with nutritional value.

 Farmers often grow heirloom produce, meaning their seeds haven’t been cross-pollinated with other plants.
-This gives consumers access to a wider variety of colorful fruits and vegetables with antioxidants and phytonutrients that help fight disease.
-This also exposes consumers to new fruits and vegetables that they may not have tried otherwise.
+This gives consumers access to a wider variety of colorful fruits and vegetables with antioxidants and phytonutrients that fight disease.
+This also exposes consumers to new fruits and vegetables that they may not otherwise try.

-4) You’re contributing to the greater health of your community by supporting farmer’s markets that provide access to nutritious food to low-income community residents.
+4. You’re contributing to the greater health of your community by supporting farmers’ markets that provide low-income community residents access to nutritious foods.

-Farmer’s markets are beneficial for all residents of a community, including those who live at or below the poverty level.
-SNAP, short for the Supplemental Nutrition Assistance Program, is a federal program that provides a stipend to low-income households to help purchase food.
-Those who participate in SNAP can use this money at the farmer’s market to buy fruits and vegetables, meat, dairy, fish, and baked goods!
-Using SNAP Benefits at the farmer’s market allows these households to stretch the dollar way farther than they could at a local grocery store or bodega, which often marks up the price of fresh items way higher than found at the farmer’s market.
+Farmers’ markets are beneficial for all residents of a community, including those who live at or below the poverty level.
+SNAP, short for the Supplemental Nutrition Assistance Program, is a federal program that provides a stipend to low-income households for the purchase of food.
+Those who participate in SNAP can use this money at the farmers’ market to buy fruits and vegetables, meat, dairy, fish, and baked goods!
+Using SNAP Benefits at the farmers’ market allows these households to stretch their dollars farther than what could be done at a local grocery store or bodega, which often mark up the price of fresh items to higher prices than those found at a farmers’ market.

-Your personal contribution to the farmer’s market – shopping on a weekly basis to buy your favorite fruit, veggies, and local goods – helps keep the market running, which is not only beneficial for you, but also for those who may rely on the market as their only source of fresh, nutritious food.
-In neighborhoods that experience food apartheid – or commonly called a food desert – fresh food is often much more expensive than processed food, if there are any stores that carry fresh food.
-The availability of and accessibility to a local farmer’s market is incredibly important when it comes to improving the health of the entire community.
+Your personal contribution to the farmers’ market – shopping on a weekly basis to buy your favorite fruit, veggies, and local goods – helps keep the market running, which is not only beneficial for you, but also for those who may rely on the market as their only source of fresh, nutritious food.
+In neighborhoods that experience food apartheid – commonly called food deserts – fresh food is often much more expensive and harder to find than processed food.
+The availability of and accessibility to a local farmers’ market is incredibly important to improving the health of the entire community.

-Our health, and the health of our environment, benefits from eating locally-sourced foods and supporting sustainable farming practices.
-Farmer’s markets are not only providing affordable and nutritious food, but give the community a space to connect around the importance and impact of our environment on our health.
-Food shopping at a farmer’s market is an interactive learning experience, one that everyone should be able to take advantage of and benefit from.
-Connect with a local farmer today through our free downloadable Farmer’s Market Guide, where you’ll also find recipes from Institute for Integrative Nutrition graduates!
+Our health, and the health of our environment, benefit from eating locally sourced foods and supporting sustainable farming practices.
+Farmers’ markets not only provide affordable and nutritious food, but give the community a space to connect around the importance and impact of our environment on our health.
+Food shopping at a farmers’ market is an interactive learning experiencethat everyone can take advantage of and benefit from.
+Connect with a local farmer today through our free downloadable Farmers’ Market Guide, where you’ll also find recipes from Institute for Integrative Nutrition graduates!